Hear about iJOBS from our students

 Please note that iJOBS does not organize or promote full-time internships.
 Instead, we offer externships/shadowing in Phase 2. iJOBS administration strongly suggests that if a trainee does want an internship that they talk to their faculty PI and get their permission BEFORE applying to the internship.
 Furthermore, students should be close to completing their degree/thesis prior to applying for an internship.

 Phase 3 (iMPLEMENT) is intended to serve as a bridge between career focus and career placement, with preparation for the job search and employment for trainees who have been through Phase 2.
-Individualized resume and cover letter preparation, as well as interview practice and job searching tools, are provided.
+Individualized resume, LinkedIn and cover letter preparation, as well as interview practice and job searching tools, are provided.

 Phase 4 (iNSTRUCT) is when iJOBS alumni are invited to give back to the program by becoming an industrial partner/mentor or friend to the program.